Philodendron Birkin: Master Easy Maintenance Techniques

 1. Identify the perfect time for repotting.
 Check if the roots grow out of drainage holes.
 Changing the pot benefits the soil by replacing it with fresher and more nutrient-rich soil.

-2. Select the pot that is a bit larger than the previous one, as a much larger pot can store more moisture, resulting in root rot.
+2. Select the pot that is a bit larger than the previous one.
+Because larger pot can store more moisture, resulting in root rot.

 3. Add a fresh potting mix to the pots’ rims, leaving three to four inches of space.
 Plant the Birkin and do not give it water.
 Keep it in moderate light.